Anne Boleyn

 A few facts about Anne:

-• Henry famously Brexited when the Pope refused to grant him a divorce from Catherine of Aragon.
+• Henry famously Brexited when the Pope refused to grant him a divorce from Catherine of Aragon, making himself head of the Church of England.

 • You probably know that Anne was preceded in Henry’s affections (and bed) by the other Boleyn girl, Mary.
 But did you know he was also suspected of carrying on with their mum?
 Henry protested his innocence, declaring, “Never with the mother!”
 I see him saying this with a wicked smile.
 Tsk, Henry.

-• The characteristics that first attracted Henry to this charismatic woman – her sharp wit, political acumen and intelligence – were less desirable in a wife.
+• The characteristics that first attracted Henry to this charismatic woman – Anne’s sharp wit, political acumen and intelligence – were less desirable in a wife.
 Medieval men, eh?

 • Anne had a temper to match her husband’s.
-Henry gave Jane Seymour a locket containing his portrait, and she would fiddle with it in front of Anne (well, that would drive you mad, wouldn’t it?)
-Anne ripped the locket from Jane’s neck with such force that her fingers bled.
-(That story’s lost nothing in the telling …)
+Henry gave Jane Seymour (who would become his next queen) a locket containing his portrait, and she would fiddle with it in front of Anne.
+Finally, Anne ripped the locket from Jane’s neck with such force that her fingers bled.
+(That story’s lost nothing in the telling.)

-• The next bits are sad.
-Anne of course met a tragic end when Henry grew bored of her and she failed to produce a male heir.
+• Anne of course met a tragic end when Henry grew bored of her and she failed to produce a male heir.
 She was tried on trumped-up charges of adultery, and found guilty.
-Henry commuted her sentence from burning to beheading.
-Good of him.
+Henry commuted her sentence from burning to beheading (how very considerate of him).

-• Henry Percy, Anne’s fiancé before Wolsey said “nope!” was summoned to sit on the jury.
-When the guilty verdict was announced, he collapsed and had to be carried from the courtroom.
+• Henry Percy, Anne’s fiancé before Cardinal Wolsey said “I think not!” was summoned to sit on the jury.
+When the guilty verdict was announced, Percy collapsed and had to be carried from the courtroom.

 Tune in again – Jane Seymour next!